zeero/CCPlugins/CONTRIBUTING.md

-# Contributing to Claude Commands
+# Contributing to CCPlugins

-Thanks for your interest in improving Claude Commands!
+Thanks for your interest in improving CCPlugins!
 This project helps developers save time with practical automation.

 ## How to Contribute